Vessel Delivery & Handover Services

 • Weak post-delivery reporting and responsibility gap

-Support from Sourcing to Delivery
+From Sourcing to Delivery

 • Vessel sourcing and candidate screening

-• Pre-purchase inspection coordination
+• Pre-purchase inspection attendance

 • Technical and commercial risk review

-• Ship sale and purchase coordination
+• Ship sale and purchase follow-up

-• Delivery and handover support
+• Delivery and handover attendance

 • Post-purchase repair and drydock planning